kosetin/embsys100/assignment01/twoComplement.md

 	0101 | 0000 0101 |  5
 	1011 | 1111 1011 | -5

-- Two's complement representation avoids ambiguity when representing zero:
+- Two's complement representation avoids ambiguity when representing zero (no representation of "negative zero"):

 	Binary | Decimal
 	-------|-------: